 You should always do your research and talk to your veterinarian before giving your pup anything different to eat.
 Dogs can’t always have all the same things that we enjoy, and some human foods are toxic to them.
 Some “human foods” are safe, and some foods can make an excellent treat for your pup.

 The good news, though, is that dogs can eat pumpkin, as long as it’s in moderation.
-For everything, you’ll need to know about feeding pumpkin to your canine companion, read on!
+We’ve got a guide to everything you’ll need to know about feeding pumpkin to your canine companion.

 Is Pumpkin Safe For Dogs?

 Yes!
 Pumpkin is not only safe for dogs to eat but can be a nutritious addition to their diet.
 Another bonus is that most pups enjoy eating it.
 It can be used as an added bonus to firm up your dog’s stool, especially if they have loose or watery stools.

 It can actually also be used to treat constipation due to the higher water content, as long as your pup isn’t sensitive to it.
 As always, you’ll want to start off with small amounts to make sure your dog doesn’t have any food sensitivities you may not be aware of.